Amelia Summerville: Biography

 Summerville was born in County Kildare, Ireland and migrated to Toronto, Ontario, Canada as a child.
 She first appeared on stage at the age of 7 in an operetta in Toronto.

-In 1884, Summerville appeared in her first leading role in the play Adonis.
+In 1884, Summerville appeared in her first leading role in the musical Adonis.
 She originated the role of Rosetta, the Mountain Maid.

 Summerville appeared in fourteen Broadway plays from 1885 to 1925.
 She also performed in silent films during the 1910s and 1920s.

 Summerville took an interest in dieting and claimed to have lost 100 lb in three months, from 249 lb to 149 lb.
 She authored Why be Fat?: Rules for Weight-reduction and the Preservation of Youth and Health (1916).
 She was a fan of corned beef hash and stale bread.

 In 1920 she was named chairman of the New York Women's State Democratic Committee.

 She fell on ice on January 3, 1934, and died on January 21 of her injuries.